renushinde/Learning_Materials/Learning Command Line.md

 * rm -rf => We could combine the option -r with the option -f, which will delete forcibly without individually confirming each piece of content inside the directory.

 ## Redirection
+* echo "Hello"=> The echo command accepts the string "Hello"as standard input, and echoes the string “Hello” back to the terminal as standard output.
+* echo "Hello" > hello.txt => The > command redirects the standard output to a file.
+Here, "Hello" is entered as the standard input, and is then redirected to the file hello.txt by >
+* cat deserts.txt > forests.txt. => Here the output of deserts.txt is passed to forests.txt and the contents in forests.txt are overwritten.